wenceorg/comp52315/site/content/_index.md

 sessions, their aim is to familiarise you with the tools we'll use for performance measurements and modelling throughout the course.

+As well as the listed exercises, the notes also contain shorter exercises which you should attempt.
+We can discuss them in the live sessions.

+{{< exercise >}}
+Exercises look like this.
+{{< /exercise >}}

 ## Syllabus

 - Fundamentals of performance engineering